Scroll down for information on:

 It is indeed true—and you can read a lively account of a young League member’s experiences in London on page 27 of the Autumn-Winter edition of Canadian Monarchist News, accessible in PDF format *here*.
 If interested in applying, consult details on the Royal website http://www.royal.gov.uk/TheRoyalHousehold/WorkingfortheRoyalHousehold/SummerJobs/WhatcouldIdo/Wardens.aspx.

 It is customary to toast The Queen at public luncheons and dinners as well as at other occasions such as mess dinners and club functions.
-The Loyal Toast, as it is usually called, is always the first (or only) toast proposed, usually after dessert has been served, although modern custom also permits it to follow the main course.
+The Loyal Toast, as it is most correctly called, is always the first (or only) toast proposed, usually after dessert has been served, although modern custom also permits it to follow the main course.

 In a formal setting, the person offering the Toast invites the guests to charge their glasses and be upstanding, and then proposes the Toast in the following terms, in either or both of the Official Languages,